isabella232/OctoStyle/index.md

 layout: home-page
 ---

-# The Octopus style guide

 Everybody at Octopus writes whether it's documentation, blog posts, CLI help text, marketing copy, pitches, or text within the product itself.
-This guide aims to be a useful resource to serve as a quick reference to keep us consistent whenever we're unsure how to write a piece of text.
+This guide is not intended to be an exhaustive resource that lists every possible way of doing something.
+Instead, it aims to be a quick reference for the conventions we use at Octopus and as a useful resource to keep us consistent whenever we're unsure how to write or structure a piece of text.

 The style guide includes the following sections:

 <ul>
+{% assign pages = site.pages | sort: "order" %}
-{% for page in site.pages %}
+{% for page in pages %}
-  {% if page.title %}
+  {% if page.title != home %}
     <li>
       <a href="{{ page.url | prepend: site.baseurl }} ">{{page.title}}</a>
     </li>